-This BBQ pulled 'pork' is the healthy hot food trend you need to try
+What is jackfruit?
+All about this healthy vegan pulled 'pork' substitute

 More video

-Try this cold spoon trick and other helpful hacks to get instant energy

-Hoda Kotb shares her Mediterranean diet journey: Is it right for you?
+Watch TODAY attempt to break record for most people putting on sunscreen

-Why jackfruit is trendy
+Why is jackfruit trendy?

-It looks like 2017 may be the “Year of the Vegan.”
-Products that I couldn’t have imagined a few years ago, like vegan beef jerky and seitan bacon, are hugely popular and are showing up in the grocery carts of committed vegans and meat eaters alike thanks to their health profile.
+Last year may have been the “Year of the Vegan.”
+Products that I couldn’t have imagined a few years ago, like vegan beef jerky and seitan bacon, are hugely popular today and are showing up in the grocery carts of committed vegans and meat eaters alike thanks to their health profile.
 In fact, sales of meat alternatives rose from $69 million in 2011 to $109 million in 2015.

-As to the question of whether jackfruit is an amazing protein source, the answer is “meh.”
+As to whether jackfruit is an amazing protein source like real meat, the answer is “meh.”
 The seeds of the jackfruit are rich in protein, but the fruit itself is not.
-A 2.65- ounce serving has just 1g of protein, compared with 21g in the same amount of chicken breast.
-You can buy jackfruit seed flour to bake with, but it’s still quite hard to find.
+A 2.65-ounce serving has just 1 gram of protein, compared with 21 grams found in the same amount of chicken breast.
+You can also buy jackfruit seed flour to bake with, but it’s still quite hard to find.

 RELATED: 10 healthy and delicious vegan recipes to try

-How to prepare jackfruit: Young vs. ripe
+How to prepare jackfruit: Young or ripe

-The first thing to know about jackfruit is that when it’s “young,” “green” or unripe, it has an entirely different consistency and usage than when it’s ripe.
+The first thing to know about jackfruit is that when it’s “young,” “green,” or unripe, it has an entirely different consistency and usage than when it’s ripe.
 Ripe jackfruit is eaten like any fresh fruit — the only difference is that it’s an extremely large fruit.
 An average jackfruit weighs between 30 and 50 pounds.
 Once you cut through the thick, green coral reef-like skin, you’ll find a creamy white interior filled with fibrous fruit and large pits.

-The flavor of ripe jackfruit is sweet and it’s typically eaten raw on its own or as part of a dessert.
-My friend Loc is from Vietnam and he buys a 2 lbs section of it for $15 in Manhattan’s Chinatown.
-He brings it home, chills it in the fridge, and then cuts out the seeds with a sharp paring knife (this takes some effort) and eats it in large quarters.
-It’s still easiest to find whole jackfruit in Asian markets, but they’re making their way into mainstream grocery stores.
-And yes, you can order them on Amazon Fresh.
+The flavor of ripe jackfruit is sweet and it’s typically eaten raw or as part of a dessert.
+My friend Loc is from Vietnam and he buys 2-pound sections of it for $15 in Manhattan’s Chinatown.
+After chilling it in the fridge, he then cuts out the seeds with a sharp paring knife (this takes some effort) and eats it in large quarters.
+It’s still easiest to find whole jackfruit in speciality Asian food markets, but the fruit is making its way into big grocery stores, too.

+Make a delicious vegan breakfast: Sweet potato pancakes, eggplant 'bacon'Play Video - 3:52

+Make a delicious vegan breakfast: Sweet potato pancakes, eggplant 'bacon'Play Video - 3:52

 Young, unripe jackfruit can be found canned and also in pouches in the refrigerated section of the grocery store.
-This is the type that is gaining so much attention as a meat alternative.
-You’ll start seeing it on menus this year in tacos, burritos, curries, bowls and stir-fries.
+This is the type that is gaining a lot of attention as a meat alternative.
+It can be used in tacos, burritos, curries, bowls and stir-fries.

 And what about buying a whole green jackfruit?
 If you can even find one, it will be filled with a sticky white resin that stains whatever it gets on.
 But if you’re a total DIYer — go for it!
 Just know that you’ve been warned.